Woman starts Christmas card campaign for nursing homes

 SOUTH BETHLEHEM – “Send one more Christmas card.”

-That is what one New Betlehem-area women is asking people in the area to do this year in order to help brighten the holiday season for the many people isolated in nursing homes.
+That is what one New Bethlehem-area woman is asking people in the area to do this year in order to help brighten the holiday season for the many people isolated in nursing homes this year.

 “It started quite by accident,” South Bethlehem resident Lynne Tharan said, explaining that her brother was talking to her about his mother-in-law being quarantined in a nursing home and their inability to visit with her, especially during the holidays.